 - Natural menopause occurs when levels of oestrogen and progesterone decline naturally.

 - Premature (early) menopause is when periods stop before the age of 40 years.
-This can be due to many reasons including medical conditions such as diabetes or hypothyroidism, and surgery or medications that have affected the blood supply to the ovaries.
+This can be due to many reasons including medical conditions such as diabetes or underactive thyroid (hypothyroidism), and surgery or medications that have affected the blood supply to the ovaries.
 Genetic factors may also play a part as premature menopause can run in families.
 Women who smoke are also more likely to go through premature menopause.
 Sometimes, however, there is no identifiable cause.

 - Artificial (surgical) menopause is a consequence of surgical removal of both ovaries or destruction of the ovaries by some cancer treatments.
 With artificial menopause there is a sudden drop in hormone levels and menopausal symptoms begin abruptly.
 Often the symptoms experienced are more severe than those experienced with natural or premature menopause.